xyjiang970/algo/README.md

 Sliding window and two pointer techniques are names for a specific type of algorithm.
 When applied properly, these techniques are intended to reduce a nested loop O(n^2) approach to an O(n) algorithm by reducing the need for the nested loop.
 To do this, we need to store extra information that is updated as we traverse the array using a single pointer.

-1. Watch this video to learn the approach and what types of problems benefit from this technique.
+1. Watch [this video]() to learn the approach and what types of problems benefit from this technique.
-2. Apply that same approach to solve this problem.
+2. Apply that same approach to solve [this problem]().
-3. Finally, see if you can figure how to solve this problem.
+3. Finally, see if you can figure how to solve [this problem]().
 At first glance, this problem may not seem like it has to do with sliding window at all.
 Can you figure out how it does?

 ## Merge Sort

 Now, let's get into some of the more efficient O(nlogn) sort algorithms.
 These algorithms are significantly harder to follow than the previous algorithms.
 We recommend learning only one out of merge, quick and heap unless you've exhausted the rest of this guide.
 Merge sort is a good one to learn because it also forces you to have a solid grasp of recursion.

-Watch this video for an overview of merge sort.
+Watch [this video]() for an overview of merge sort.

-If this is the first time you're seeing this, watch this video for a more in depth walkthrough.
+If this is the first time you're seeing this, [watch this video]() for a more in depth walkthrough.

-Finally, code up the solution here
+Finally, code up the solution [here]().

 ## Quick Sort

 Quicksort is another O(nlogn) relies on the concept of a "pivot".

-Watch this video for an overview of quick sort.
+Watch [this video]() for an overview of quick sort.

-If this is the first time you're seeing this, watch this video for a more in depth walkthrough.
+If this is the first time you're seeing this, watch [this video]() for a more in depth walkthrough.

-Finally, code up the solution here.
+Finally, code up the solution [here]().

 <br>